sammydowds/terminal/examples/cybersammy/README.md

 <img src="../../assets/recruiting.png" alt="Background Image" style="width:100%; height:auto; border-radius:10px; margin-bottom:4px;">

-# Recruiting Chatbot
+# CyberSammy

 ## Summary

-This is a chat bot that is focused on answering questions about my resume.
+This is a chat bot that is focused on answering questions about my resume and job experience.
 It utilizes the tools from terminal to chunk, embed, retrieve, and generate streaming responses.

 ## Get Started